Seafood: Health benefits

 There is broad scientific consensus that docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) found in seafood are beneficial to neurodevelopment and cognition, especially at young ages.
 The United Nations Food and Agriculture Organization has described fish as "nature's super food."
-Seafood consumption is associated with improved neurologic development during pregnancy and early childhood and more tenuously linked to reduced mortality from coronary heart disease.
+Seafood consumption is associated with improved neurologic development during pregnancy and early childhood and is more tenuously linked to reduced mortality from coronary heart disease.

 Fish consumption has been associated with a decreased risk of dementia, lung cancer and stroke.
 A 2020 umbrella review concluded that fish consumption reduces all-cause mortality, cancer, cardiovascular disease, stroke and other outcomes.
 The review suggested that two to four servings per week is generally safe.
 However, two other recent umbrella reviews have found no statistically significant associations between fish consumption and cancer risks and have cautioned researchers when it comes to interpreting reported associations between fish consumption and cancer risks because the quality of evidence is very low.

-The parts of fish containing essential fats and micronutrients, often cited as primary health benefits for eating seafood, are frequently discarded in the developed world.
+The parts of fish containing essential fats and micronutrients, often cited as primary health benefits of eating seafood, are frequently discarded in the developed world.
 Micronutrients including calcium, potassium, selenium, zinc, and iodine are found in their highest concentrations in the head, intestines, bones, and scales.

 Government recommendations promote moderate consumption of fish.
-The US Food and Drug Administration recommends moderate (4 oz for children and 8 - 12 oz for adults, weekly) consumption of fish as part of a healthy and balanced diet.
+The US Food and Drug Administration recommends moderate (4 oz for children and 8–12 oz for adults, weekly) consumption of fish as part of a healthy and balanced diet.
 The UK National Health Service gives similar advice, recommending at least 2 portions (about 10 oz) of fish weekly.
-The Chinese National Health Commission recommends slightly more, advising 10 - 20 oz of fish weekly.
+The Chinese National Health Commission recommends slightly more, advising 10–20 oz of fish weekly.

 Health hazards

 There are numerous factors to consider when evaluating health hazards in seafood.
 These concerns include marine toxins, microbes, foodborne illness, radionuclide contamination, and man-made pollutants.
 Shellfish are among the more common food allergens.
 Most of these dangers can be mitigated or avoided with accurate knowledge of when and where seafood is caught.
 However, consumers have limited access to relevant and actionable information in this regard and the seafood industry's systemic problems with mislabelling make decisions about what is safe even more fraught.

 Ciguatera fish poisoning (CFP) is an illness resulting from consuming toxins produced by dinoflagellates which bioaccumulate in the liver, roe, head, and intestines of reef fish.
 It is the most common disease associated with seafood consumption and poses the greatest risk to consumers.
-The population of plankton which produces these toxins varies significantly over time and location, as seen in red tides.
-Evaluating the risk of ciguatera in any given fish requires specific knowledge of its origin and life history, information which is often inaccurate or unavailable.
+The population of plankton that produces these toxins varies significantly over time and location, as seen in red tides.
+Evaluating the risk of ciguatera in any given fish requires specific knowledge of its origin and life history, information that is often inaccurate or unavailable.
 While ciguatera is relatively widespread compared to other seafood-related health hazards (up to 50,000 people suffer from ciguatera every year), mortality is very low.

 Scombroid food poisoning, is also a seafood illness.
-It is typically caused by from eating fish high in histamine from being stored or processing improperly.
+It is typically caused by eating fish high in histamine from being stored or processed improperly.